-The standard RECOMMENDED HITCH BALL HEIGHT for the Airstream Safari and Bambi is 17 3⁄4 ".
+The standard RECOMMENDED HITCH BALL HEIGHT for the Airstream Safari and Bambi is 17 3⁄4 "except for the 22 ft. model which is 18".
 If you plan long trips with the trailer heavily loaded you should check your trailer, after loading, to determine the optimum height.
 To check, park the trailer on a level surface and crank the front jack up or down until the measurement from the frame to the ground is the same front and rear.
 Measure from the ground to the upper surface of the hitch ball coupler.
 Add one inch to this figure when setting the ball height on the tow vehicle to allow for the suspension settling under the added weight.